Compare Canada's Best Health & Dental Insurance

 What's the difference between medical insurance and critical illness insurance?

-Medical insurance covers out-of-pocket expenses for standard injuries and illnesses.
-It will pay a portion of these expenses (usually 70-90%).
-Critical illness insurance on the other hand is a one-time payment to you if you are diagnosed with a critical or terminal illness.
-For example, if you are diagnosed with cancer, critical illness insurance will give you a one-time payment to cover things like travel costs to specialized treatment facilities or an extra special family vacation - extended medical will cover your cancer surgery and a portion of your cancer treatment.
+Critical illness insurance, on the other hand, is a one-time payment to you if you are diagnosed with a critical or terminal illness.
+For example, if you are diagnosed with cancer, critical illness insurance will give you a one-time payment that you can use however you wish.
+It can cover things like travel costs to specialized treatment facilities or an extra special family vacation.
+Extended medical would cover your cancer surgery and a portion of your cancer treatment in this scenario.

-What's the difference between extended medical coverage and medical travel coverage?
+What's the difference between extended medical coverage and travel medical coverage?

 Extended health insurance covers out-of-pocket medical expenses that occur in your day-to-day life in Canada.
 This may include prescription drug coverage, coverage for vision care, and more.
 Travel medical insurance covers you for any unexpected medical expense you incur while traveling outside of your home province or country.
 For example, if you need ambulance services during your trip to the US.

-Does extended medical insurance cover therapy?
+Does private medical insurance cover therapy?

 Does health insurance cover car accident injuries?

-In many provinces, your vehicle insurance has accident benefits that cover the cost of therapies and medical treatments associated with the accident.
-However, that coverage is very limited.
 For example, the accident benefits may only provide 3 sessions of physiotherapy, but the whiplash sustained in the accident requires you to have more sessions to regain mobility.
-This is where your extended health benefits would come in—they could cover the cost (up to policy maximums) for the remaining sessions.
+This is where your extended health benefits would come in; they could help cover the cost for the remaining sessions (up to policy maximums).

-To submit a health or dental claim, go to your provider's website.
-Most insurance providers have online submission forms you can fill out or printable forms you send off in the mail.
-You will need the receipt as proof of the medical bills you paid, although some only require you to hold onto the receipt in case there is any claim dispute.
-Some providers also do direct billing, meaning that you don't have to pay upfront.
-The insurance company is directly billed at the point of the transaction.
+Health insurance claims are filed directly with your provider.
+Most insurance providers have online submission forms you can fill out on their website, or printable forms you send them by mail.
+You will need the receipt as proof of the medical bills you paid, although some companies only require you to hold onto the receipt in case there is any claim dispute.